Fai-By-Design-A/Demo/resources/syllabus.md

 - what is the main goal/purpose of this training
 - short training description

-## Target audience: target audience description
+## Target audience: European Trainers in Open Science

 ## Expertise Level / Skill Level: Beginner / Intermediate / Advanced